Total Hip Replacement Surgery (Hip Prosthesis)

 - Discrete location of the scar means that it can always be covered by trunks or a swimming costume

-- Highly experienced surgeon (with a history of more performing more than 600 of technically sophisticated hip prostheses procedures), gives patient confidence and security
+- Highly experienced surgeons (with a history of performing hundreds of technically sophisticated hip prostheses procedures), gives patient confidence and security

 - The certification of the German Orthopaedic Society DGOOC as Centre for Arthroplasty in Germany indicates high quality in hip prosthesis.
 The certificate measures experience and quality of results in arthroplasty.
 Dr. Schneider has successfully proven his experience of over 100 successful hip prosthesis surgeries per year in order to fulfill the requirements of this certificate.